 Earth Day was originally intended to be on the first day of Spring in the Northern Hemisphere, the “Vernal Equinox” (March 19th, 20th or 21st).
 The reason is that being an astronomical event untied to any government or nation, people everywhere who celebrated it would recognize we are all in the same situation when it comes to preserving the ecosystem of the planet.
 Earth is the source of life for every human being.

-It was changed to April 22 by wealthy and powerful American operatives who wanted to use the issue of environmental preservation as a tool to for furthering their political agenda within the United States.
+It was changed to April 22 by wealthy and powerful American operatives who want to use the issue of environmental preservation as a tool for expanding their political power, not expand public awareness of our universal interest in the ecosystem of the planet Earth.

 The idea was first proposed at a UNESCO meeting by John McConnell in 1969 and celebrated in New York and California in the Spring of the following year.
 Beginning in 1971, it became an official annual event at the United Nations.